apache/fury-site/docs/object-serialization/csharp/configuration.md

 ```

 The default limit is a fixed `128 MiB` for all root input forms.
 A positive value overrides the
 default.
-Explicit non-positive values are rejected when the runtime is created.
+Explicit non-positive values are rejected when the Fory instance is created.
 Skipped leaf values
 are still gated by remaining input bytes: if the unread input does not contain enough bytes, Fory
 will not read or create that leaf value.